crazytruth/insanic/docs/source/insanic/errors_and_exceptions.rst

         app.run(host="0.0.0.0", port=8000)

-With this piece of code, let's try running...
+With this piece of code, let's try running it...

 .. code-block:: bash